pawamoy/git-changelog/README.md

 Each Git tag will be treated as a version of your project.
 Each version contains a set of commits, and will be an entry in your changelog.
-Commits in each version will be grouped by sections, depending on the commit style you follow.
+Commits in each version will be grouped by sections, depending on the commit convention you follow.

-BASIC STYLE
+BASIC CONVENTION

 Default sections:
 - add: Added